Phase 9: Differential Equation Solver

 Using an ODE Problem

-The self-contained example code uses the one-dimensional mountain range example problem; it’s similar to what you’ll do, but there are a couple of tricks to using a second order ODE problem.
+The self-contained example code uses the one-dimensional mountain range example problem.
+It’s very similar to what you’ll do, so feel free to copy the structure.
+However, there are a couple of tricks to using a second order ODE problem instead of the first order.

 The Derivative Function